aolney/easy2edm/README.md

                 |-- {year}.{abbrev}-{volume}.2.pdf  # second paper
                 `-- ...

-This is the input format that [the ingestion scripts for the ACL Anthology](https://github.com/acl-org/ACLPUB) expect.
+## Combined proceedings

-The `easyacl.py` script also creates a file `book-proceedings/all_papers.tex` which contains an index of files that is read in automatically by `book-proceedings.tex`.
-This document can be used to generate a full volume consolidated PDF file.
+It also makes the file `book-proceedings/all_papers.tex` which contains an index of files.
+This is read in automatically by `book-proceedings.tex` to generate a full volume consolidated PDF file.

-This file contains front matter (which you should edit), and automatically creates a table of contents and includes all papers from `all_papers.tex`.
+You must edit the front matter in `book-proceedings.tex` and then recompile it.
+During compiling, it automatically creates a table of contents and includes all papers from `all_papers.tex`.

-To create the book proceedings simply edit the front matter and recompile `book_proceedings.tex`.
+Once it is compiled, you need to copy `book-proceedings.pdf` and extract the frontmatter section to create is bibtex by rerunning the above script.

-Copy `book-proceedings.pdf` to `${abbrev}_${year}.pdf` in your `pdf` folder.
+- Copy `book-proceedings.pdf` to `${abbrev}_${year}.pdf` in your top `pdf` folder.
-To create `${abbrev}_${year}_frontmatter.pdf` extract the front matter pages with roman page numbers from `book-proceedings.pdf`.
+- Extract the front matter pages with roman page numbers from `book-proceedings.pdf` and save as `${abbrev}_${year}_frontmatter.pdf` in your top `pdf` folder.
-Finally, re-run `python3 easy2acl.py` to replace the dummy full book proceedings and front matter files in the `proceedings` folder that you will use in the next step.

-Once this data is generated, you can proceed with ACLPUB to generate the XML ingestion file and layout that the Anthology requires.
+- Re run the script for generating bibtex

+## Citation stamping

+To add citation info to the left corner of each page,

+- Generate doi for each submission and insert that into the bibtex
+- Update the ...
+- Run the script

 ## Additional information